 |Emergency - Tree on Wire: If you have an emergency situation that is resulting in smoke, sparks, flickering lights in your home or business, or damage to a utility pole or infrastructure, please call us immediately at 1-800-474-5711.|

 To help prevent potential future problems, use the guide below if you are planting new trees on your property.

 When trimming operations are performed around poles and high voltage power lines, our experts make every attempt to trim sufficient clearance so that the tree will remain safe until we return on our next routine maintenance cycle.

 Our trimmers are trained in proper pruning techniques and do their best to redirect growth away from the power lines while attempting to protect the health of the tree.

 Trees with trunks in close proximity to power lines require much heavier pruning than trees which are located a greater distance from the line.
 In some cases, large trees growing close to power lines have to be pruned so severely that it becomes necessary to take the tree down.

-We currently operate a vegetation management program with routine maintenance cycles for tree trimming that range from 3.5 to 7 years.
+We currently operate a vegetation management program with routine maintenance cycles for tree trimming that range from three and a half to seven years.
 Tree growth rate ranges for different species and require different pruning cycles to maintain the required distance between lines and trees.